datasciencemasters/go/README.md

 ### Realities of Building Data-Driven Products
 - Machine Learning: The High-Interest Credit Card of Technical Debt [Paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43146.pdf)

-### (Data Science over Zoom) Communication and Persuasion
+### Communication and Teamwork

+For a Data Scientist's work to be impactful, they must be effective at communicating their work and findings.
+In any setting, clear logic and effective business writing are crucial to reaching your audience.
+And of course, doing Data Science with a team over zoom is different from being in person in an office.
+There is much more written communication and asynchronous consumption of content in the remote office environment.
+More than ever, writing and communication skills are crucial to being an effective Data Scientist for yourself and your team.

-* LEADERSHIP LAB: The Craft of Writing Effectively [UChicago / Video](https://buomsoo-kim.github.io/learning/2020/03/30/Craft-of-writing-effectively.md/)
+* LEADERSHIP LAB: The Craft of Writing Effectively [UChicago / Video](https://buomsoo-kim.github.io/learning/2020/03/30/Craft-of-writing-effectively.md/).
+Recommend watching this twice and taking notes.

+(process diagram)

 #### The Spec (doc)